apache/trafficserver/doc/release-notes/upgrading.en.rst

 Deprecated or Removed Features
 ------------------------------
 The following features, configurations and plugins are either removed or deprecated in this version of ATS.
 Deprecated features should be avoided, with the expectation that they will be removed in the next major release of ATS.

 API Changes
 -----------
 Our APIs are guaranteed to be compatible within major versions, but we do make changes for each new major release.

 Removed APIs
 ~~~~~~~~~~~~
-* `TSHttpTxnRedirectRequest()`
+* ``TSHttpTxnRedirectRequest()``

 Renamed or modified APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~
-* `TSVConnSSLConnectionGet` is renamed to be :c:func:`TSVConnSslConnectionGet`.
+* ``TSVConnSSLConnectionGet()`` is renamed to be :c:func:`TSVConnSslConnectionGet`.

+* ``TSHttpTxnServerPush()`` now returns a :type:`TSReturnCode`.

 Cache
 -----
 The cache in this releases of ATS is compatible with previous versions of ATS.
 You would not expect to lose your cache, or have to reinitialize the cache when upgrading.

 However, due to changes in how remap plugins are processed, your cache key *might* change.
 In versions to v9.0.0, the first plugin in a remap rule would get the pristine URL, and subsequent plugins would get the remapped URL.
 As of v9.0.0, **all** plugins now receive the remapped URL.
 If you are using a plugin that modifies the cache key, e.g. :ref:`admin-plugins-cachekey`, if it was evaluated first in a remap rule, the behavior (input) changes, and therefore, cache keys can change!

-The old `v23` cache is no longer supported, which means caches created with ATS v2.x will no longer be possible to load with ATS v9.0.0 or later.
+The old ``v23`` cache is no longer supported, which means caches created with ATS v2.x will no longer be possible to load with ATS v9.0.0 or later.
 We feel that this is an unlikely scenario, but if you do run into this, clearing the cache is required.

 Plugins
 -------
 The following plugins have changes that might require you to change configurations.

 header_rewrite
 ~~~~~~~~~~~~~~
-* The `%{PATH}` directive is now removed, and instead you want to use `%{CLIENT-URL:PATH}`.
-This was
+* The `%{PATH}` directive is now removed, and instead you want to use
-  done to unify the behavior of these operators, rather than having this one-off directive.
+  `%{CLIENT-URL:PATH}`.
+This was  done to unify the behavior of these
+  operators, rather than having this one-off directive.

 Platform specific
 -----------------
 Solaris is no longer a supported platform, but the code is still there.
-However, it's unlikely to work,
+However, it's unlikely to work, and unless someone takes on ownership of this
-and unless someone takes on ownership of this Platform, it will be removed from the source in ATS v10.0.0.
+Platform, it will be removed from the source in ATS v10.0.0.
+For more details,
-For more details, see issue #5553.
+see issue #5553.